lrq3000/openarena_engine_serversidedemos/README.md

 * scoreboard is not ordered in descending order of score (except when a player dies, it forces the engine to refresh with the demo's infos) - problem linked to the same cause that produces the ping problem.

-* Sometimes (not that it's not always, if it's always that's another bug) print or cp messages are issued more than once.
+* Sometimes (not that it's not _always_, if it happens _always_ then that's another bug you should report) print or cp messages are issued more than once.
 This is a bug caused by the fact that the engine automatically issue messages after some events (such as ClientBegin), but they are also recorded in the demo file.
 When replaying, there's a check function that tries to avoid duplicates, but sometimes a few cases will slip in: to be more precise, when a game command from the demo file is issued before the event happening in the demo triggers the engine to issue a game command.
 The other way around (engine game command then demo game command) is already handled, but the other way around not, because we don't want to prevent the engine to issue its messages in any way.

 * clients cid is recorded on a Byte, so it supports only a value between 0 and 255 (can easily change that to long if necessary).